LambdaSchool/webapi-i-guided-solution/README-lesson-plan.md

 ### You Do (estimated 5m to complete)

-Ask students to create and test the endpoint to put a Adopter.
+Ask students to delete the endpoint and recreate it from memory.

 Test the endpoint passing a Dog without the messages.
 Notice it's the messages property is removed.